msieur-gab/adam/PILOT_SUCCESS.md

 ## What We Built

-A complete Dialogflow-style intent architecture for ADAM, demonstrated with a working TimePlugin pilot.
+A complete Dialogflow-style intent architecture for ADAM, demonstrated with working TimePlugin and WeatherPlugin pilots.

 ## Core Components (Phase 1 Complete)